NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 Minimum planning target: 256-512kB Flash, 16-24kB SRAM, 16MHz+
 Recommended: 512kB-1MB+ Flash, 24-32kB+ SRAM, 32-48MHz+

-Modern 32-bit boards such as ESP32, RP2040/RP2350, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.
+Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.

 Astronomy calculations use floating-point math regularly.
 Motor timing, encoder feedback, display load, and communication traffic can matter more than Flash size alone when selecting the MCU.